hytopiagg/sdk/docs/server.chunklattice.getchunk.md

 [Chunk](./server.chunk.md) \| undefined

-The chunk at the given origin coordinate or undefined if not found.
+The chunk that contains the given global coordinate or undefined if not found.